Vanguard University AnnouncementDecember 31, 2018

 All persons interested in this opportunity must pass an "e-QIP" background investigation prior to deployment.
 During the registration process you will be asked to give permission for a background investigation.
 Please review the background overview process provided at time of registration.

 - Must be a U.S. Citizen

-- Complete and pass the required “e-QIP” background process
+- Must complete and pass the required “e-QIP” background process

-- Attend an in-person ACE 4 training (mock inspection)
+- Are requested to attend an in-person ACE 4 training (mock inspection)

 - Update your availability status on the Inspector Portal

 Reimbursable Travel Expenses:

 - Laundry: Up to $15 on trips exceeding 14 days